 Sempra Energy uses the equity method to account for investments in affiliated companies over which we have the ability to exercise significant influence, but not control.
-Equity earnings and losses, both before and net of income tax, are combined and presented as Equity Earnings on the Condensed Consolidated Statements of Operations.
-See Note 1 for information regarding the pretax income or loss used to calculate our ETR.
+Equity (losses) earnings both before and net of income tax are combined and presented as Equity (Losses) Earnings on the Condensed Consolidated Statements of Operations.
+See Note 1 for information regarding the pretax (loss) income used to calculate our ETR.

 Our equity method investments include various domestic and foreign entities.
 Our domestic equity method investees are typically partnerships that are pass-through entities for income tax purposes and therefore they do not record income tax.
-Sempra Energy's income tax on earnings from these equity method investees, other than Oncor Holdings as we discuss below, is included in Income Tax (Expense) Benefit on the Condensed Consolidated Statements of Operations.
+Sempra Energy's income tax on earnings from these equity method investees, other than Oncor Holdings as we discuss below, is included in Income Tax Expense on the Condensed Consolidated Statements of Operations.